 Regardless of your age or current career, people make switches all the time.
 It’s important to know when It’s time to start looking for a different career.
 It’s also important to know that finding a new job doesn’t have to feel overwhelming as there’s variety of different training programs available.

 There are a few signs you can look for in your life or current job path that might be warnings.
 If you regularly feel these things, it might be time to look at a change in your career.
-Here’s some good reasons to start a 12-month course:
+Here are some good reasons to start a 12-month course:

 - You don’t feel challenged regularly at work, or you want to create bigger goals.